Hallyu (한류) Explained by a Korean Girl

 2. Extreme Job (극한 직업) – 140 million USD

 Action comedy with a twist.
-A great example of Korean humor.
+This movie is legitimately funny and well-written.
+It’s a great example of Korean humor transcending culture.

 3. Roaring Currents (명량) – 110 million USD

 Think Rocky with naval combat.
-Guaranteed to have you cheering for Admiral Lee Sun Shin (이순신).
+This mostly historically accurate biopic is guaranteed to have you cheering for Admiral Lee Sun Shin (이순신).

 4. Along with the Gods: The Two Worlds (신과함께-죄와 벌) – 103 million USD